mipotech/yii2-persistent-session/README.md

-# Yii2-devlogin
+# Yii2 Persistent Session

-This package provides a simple way to password-protect an entire site, typically when in dev or test mode.
+This package provides a simple way to implement persistent sessions, otherwise known as "server-side cookies".

 ## Installation
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).